Pond cleaning is done at the rate of $85 per hour, with a $200 minimum. Call to schedule your pond cleaning at the main number.

 Algae is therefore a cyclical beneficial plant.
 Throughout springtime, the fish snack on it, lay eggs in it, nap in it, and the babies hide in it (nursery) until they are big enough to come out from hiding.
 The living fibrous fluffy mass houses helpful aerobic bacteria colonies that help create more healthy water for the fish (nitrifying bacteria aiding in conversion of ammonia and nitrite toxins to plant digestible nitrates), In addition to that, string algae feeds aggressively on nitrate toxins, which is an important stage of getting pond water clear and fresh.

-But there are no guarantees that your pond will cooperate and each year can bring a different result, as trees grow and drop more leaf litter, or maybe a highway was put in and more dirt is in the air, or maybe fish grew 10 percent from the previous year, or produced babies, and now the pond can no longer keep up with consuming the nutrients at the same rate they are produced, as it once did.
+But there are no guarantees that your pond will cooperate with even your best efforts, and each year can bring a different result, as trees grow and drop more leaf litter, or maybe a highway was put in and more dirt is in the air, or maybe fish grew 10 percent from the previous year, or produced babies, and now the pond can no longer keep up with consuming the nutrients from the waste, at the same rate they are produced, as it once did.
 Therefore algae is unpredictable in a natural pond.

-Also, a new pond typically is more problematic than a one year old pond because an ecosystem is not yet established.
-A two year old pond with plants and string algae growth established, typically performs better than a one year old pond, etc.
+Also, the longer a pond works at creating a chemical free balanced life (ecosystem), the better it works. a new pond typically is more problematic than a one year old pond because an ecosystem is not yet established.
+A two year old pond with aquatic plants growing bigger, and string algae growth established, typically performs better than a one year old pond, etc.